- Chronic stress can impair memory and decision-making. Vacations provide a chance for your body and mind to recharge.

-If you’re not traveling far this year (say, doing the yearly family trip to the beach or mountains), you can still change up your routine to provide some new thrills.
-Check out Yelp reviews of local attractions you haven’t visited – there’s always something.
+Even if you’re not traveling far, you can still change up your routine to provide some new thrills.
+Check out Yelp reviews of local attractions you haven’t visited – you’ll always find something.
 Decide to spend the week trying and ranking every ice cream place (or cocktail bar) in town.
 Go on a dolphin-watching excursion.
 Go zip-lining.
 Buy a kite and try your luck on a windy day.

 If you’re opting for a staycation this year, changing up your routine can be almost as effective as hiking through the Costa Rican jungle, albeit less thrilling.
 How about trying a new workout, which has the added benefit of keeping you physically active?
-On the opposite end of spectrum, you could spend a day reading a book cover to cover or watching all three “Back To The Future” movies in one go.
+On the opposite end of the spectrum, you could spend a day reading a book cover to cover or watching all three “Back to the Future” movies in one go.
 If you’re a dedicated three-meals-per-day type person, try ditching breakfast and lunch in favor of brunch for a week.
-Bonus: eating your first meal of the day at 10:30 am encourages sleeping in late, which is another way to change things up.
+Bonus: eating your first meal of the day at 10:30am encourages sleeping in late, which is another way to change things up.

 3. Physical activity melts away stress